2021–2023 Postdoctoral Fellow, Communication

 PhD in History of Consciousness, University of California, Santa Cruz

 Isaac Blacksin is a media anthropologist and an ethnographer of military conflict, with interests in the politics and culture of knowledge production.
-He received his Ph.D. from the History of Consciousness department at the University of California, Santa Cruz, and an M.A. in Religious Studies from Stanford University.
-Operating at the convergence of media anthropology, political theory, and literary analysis, Isaac’s work examines the practice and poetics of mass media, war and militarism in the Middle East, and the politics of knowledge.
-His research aims to challenge dominant conceptions of conflict by considering how authority is constituted representationally.
+He received his Ph.D. from the History of Consciousness Department at the University of California, Santa Cruz, and an M.A. in Religious Studies from Stanford University.
+Operating at the convergence of cultural anthropology, political theory, and media studies, his research examines the practice and poetics of journalism in conditions of violence.
+A central aim of his work is to challenge dominant conceptions of global conflict by revealing how representational authority comes to be.

-Isaac has conducted fieldwork on journalism from Afghanistan to Libya, with support from the Wenner-Gren Foundation for Anthropological Research, the American University of Beirut, and the Institute for Humanities Research at the University of California.
-Isaac’s teaching interests include the media history of the “war on terror,” theories and methods of representation, and the politics of violence.
+Isaac has conducted fieldwork with journalists from Afghanistan to Ukraine, with support from the Wenner-Gren Foundation for Anthropological Research, the American University of Beirut, and the Institute for Humanities Research at the University of California.
+Isaac’s teaching spans the media history of the war on terror, theories and methods of international journalisms, and the politics of violence.
 His courses approach media not only as an object of inquiry but as a terrain of struggle and possibility.
-Isaac’s work appears or is forthcoming in HAU: Journal of Ethnographic Theory, Media, War & Conflict, Applied Journalism and Media Studies, and Kyoto Journal.
-Isaac’s latest publication is “Violence, Magic, Certainty: A Journalistic Worlding,” in Worlding Asia.
+Isaac’s work appears or is forthcoming in HAU: Journal of Ethnographic Theory, Media, War & Conflict, Applied Journalism and Media Studies, boundary 2, Viewpoint Magazine, Kyoto Journal, The Handbook of Applied Journalism and Media Studies, and in Worlding Asia.
 He is currently co-editing a special issue of boundary 2, from Duke University Press.